-Due to the Coronavirus pandemic (Covid-19) outbreak, which forced national school closure between March 2020 and July 2020, except for specific pupil groups, national testing was cancelled by the British Government in 2020.
-Therefore, the Trust is unable to report any updated 2020 outcomes for pupils' attainment and progress.
-The data in the following section relates to the latest school outcomes, which were from summer 2019.
+Due to the Coronavirus pandemic (Covid-19) outbreak, which commenced in March 2020 and forced more national school closures between January 2021 and March 2021, except for specific pupil groups, national testing was cancelled again by the British Government for 2021 cohorts.
+Therefore, the Trust is unable to report any updated 2021 outcomes for pupils' attainment and progress.
+The data in the following section relates to the latest national school outcomes, which were from summer 2019.

-Early years outcomes 2019
+Early years outcomes